 Economic Impact Payments/Recovery Rebate Credit – Review Letter 6475, Your 2021 Economic Impact Payment(s), that the IRS issued to you earlier this year.
 Spouses filing a joint return for 2021 need to know the payment amounts for both spouses to claim this credit.

-Advance Child Tax Credit payments – Review Letter 6419, 2021 Total Advance Child Tax Credit (AdvCTC) Payments, that the IRS issued to you earlier this year.
+Advance Child Tax Credit payments – Review Letter 6419, 2021 Total Advance Child Tax Credit (AdvCTC) Payments, that the IRS issued to you.